Substance Use

 2. Headache

-You might feel a headache from the stress of withdrawing and dehydration, which can be remedied with lots of water throughout the day.
+You might feel a headache from the stress of withdrawal and dehydration, which can be remedied with lots of water throughout the day.

 3. Muscle Aches and Joint Pain